Atticus29/pigLatin/README.md

-# A bash script tool to help streamline creation of new websites for Epicodus
+# A website that converts phrases into pig latin

 #### 22 Feb., 2017, v.1.0.1